Poojan602/Gutenberg-Database-Search-Engine/README.md

 - Testing files can be found under the folder name Testing
 - Though all the validations were taken into account, frontend testing was done manually.

+## Screenshots

+- Images of website, docker running on AWS ec2, data insertion in MongoDB etc. can be found in folder named Screen shots